Linda hoopes, ph.d.

 After spending 25+ years in the world of business psychology and organizational change, I have gravitated toward resilience as the focus of my professional work.
 Why?
 Because I believe that everyone has the seeds of resilience within them, and that learning to weather life’s storms with grace and skill is important for us all.
-What I bring to the work: A PhD in Industrial/Organizational Psychology, with a minor in Statistics/Psychometrics.
-Twenty years of experience in organizational change, including working closely with Daryl Conner, author and expert in the field.
+What I bring to the work: A Ph.D. in Industrial/Organizational Psychology, with a minor in Statistics/Psychometrics.
+Nearly 30 years of experience in organizational change, including working closely with Daryl Conner, author and expert in the field.
 A gift for simplifying complex things.
 A love of music, sailboat racing, and travel.
 Training in bodywork, Aikido, and listening.
 And a lot of experience in trying to practice what I preach.
-I’ve written one book (Managing Change with Personal Resilience) and am working on a couple more, developed several tools (including the Personal Resilience Profile and Team Synergy Profile) and associated training materials, and I love speaking, writing, and consulting on resilience, organizational change, assessment development, and related topics.
+I’ve written two books (Prosilience: Building Your Resilience for a Turbulent World and Managing Change with Personal Resilience) and am working on a couple more, developed several tools (including the Personal Resilience Profile and Team Synergy Profile) and associated training materials, and I love speaking, writing, and consulting on resilience, organizational change, assessment development, and related topics.

 A Little Bit of History